EV driver shares instant karma moment after concerning road rage incident: 'Justice ... this one time'

-"Has anyone ever had a big diesel pickup roll coal on them on purpose?" the OP asked, saying it happened multiple times.
+"Has anyone ever had a big diesel pickup roll coal on them on purpose?" the original poster asked, saying it happened multiple times.

 "This pickup speeds by me going 70 in a 25 mph zone and gets in front of me and, boom, rolls coal," they continued.
 "I thought, man, another ahole.
 I wish the police would do something."